thegworld/gtx-browser/docs/testing/web_tests_in_content_shell.md

 out/Default/content_shell
 ```

-This allows you see how your changes look in Chromium.
+This allows you see how your changes look in GTx Browser.
 You can inspect the page
 by right clicking and selecting 'Inspect Element'.

 You can also use `--remote-debugging-port`